American bullfrog: Description

 The dorsal (upper) surface of the bullfrog has an olive-green basal color, either plain or with mottling and banding of grayish brown.
 The ventral (under) surface is off-white blotched with yellow or gray.
 Often, a marked contrast in color is seen between the green upper lip and the pale lower lip.
 The teeth are tiny and are useful only in grasping.
 The eyes are prominent with brown irises and horizontal, almond-shaped pupils.
 The tympana (eardrums) are easily seen just behind the eyes and the dorsolateral folds of skin enclose them.
 The limbs are blotched or banded with gray.
-The fore legs are short and sturdy and the hind legs long.
+The fore legs are short and sturdy and the hind legs are long.
 The front toes are not webbed, but the back toes have webbing between the digits with the exception of the fourth toe, which is unwebbed.

-Bullfrogs are sexually dimorphic, with males being bigger than females and having yellow throats.
+Bullfrogs are sexually dimorphic, with males being smaller than females and having yellow throats.
 Males have tympana larger than their eyes, whereas the tympana in females are about the same size as the eyes.
 Bullfrogs measure about 3.6 to 6 in in snout–to–vent length.
 They grow fast in the first eight months of life, typically increasing in weight from 5 to 175 g, and large, mature individuals can weigh up to 500 g.
 In some cases bullfrogs have been recorded as attaining 800 g and measuring up to 8 in from snout to vent.
-The American bullfrog is the largest species of frog in North America.
+The American bullfrog is the largest species of true frog in North America.

+Online Model Organism Database

+xenbase provides limited support (BLAST, JBrowse tracks, genome download) for the bullfrog.

 Distribution

-The bullfrog is native to eastern North America.
-Its natural range extends from the Atlantic Coast, north to Newfoundland, to as far west as Oklahoma and Kansas.
-It is not found on offshore islands near Cape Cod and is largely absent from Florida, Colorado, Nebraska, South Dakota, and Minnesota.
-It has been introduced into Nantucket island, Arizona, Utah, other parts of Colorado and Nebraska, Nevada, California, Oregon, Washington, and Hawaii.
-In these states, it is considered to be an invasive species and concern exists that it may outcompete native species of amphibians and upset the ecological balance.
-It is very common on the West Coast, especially in California, where it is believed to pose a threat to the California red-legged frog, and is considered to be a factor in the decline of that vulnerable species.